syusui-s/rabbit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: バグ報告
+name: Bug report
-about: 改善に取り組めるように報告を作成します
+about: Create a report to help us improve
 title: ''
 labels: bug
 assignees: syusui-s

 ---

-**バグの説明**
+**Describe the bug**
-バグについて、明確かつ簡潔に説明してください。
+A clear and concise description of what the bug is.

-**再現手順**
+**To Reproduce**
-発生させる手順を説明してください:
+Steps to reproduce the behavior:
-1. '...'に移動
+1. Go to '...'
-2. '....'をクリック
+2. Click on '....'
-3. '....'までスクロールする
+3. Scroll down to '....'
-4. エラーが表示される
+4. See error

-**期待される挙動**
+**Expected behavior**
-どうなってほしいかについて、明確かつ簡潔に説明してください。
+A clear and concise description of what you expected to happen.

-**スクリーンショット**
+**Screenshots**
-スクリーンショットがあればこちらに。
+If applicable, add screenshots to help explain your problem.

-**デスクトップ （該当する場合は以下の情報を埋めてください）:**
+**Desktop (please complete the following information):**
- - OS: （例: Windows 11, macOS Ventura）
+ - OS: [e.g. iOS]
- - ブラウザ: （例: Chrome, Firefox, Safari, Edge）
+ - Browser [e.g. chrome, safari]
- - バージョン: （例: 110）
+ - Version [e.g. 22]

-**スマートフォン （該当する場合は以下の情報を埋めてください）:**
+**Smartphone (please complete the following information):**
- - デバイス: (例: iPhone 12)
+ - Device: [e.g. iPhone6]
- - OS: （例: iOS 16.2, Android 13）
+ - OS: [e.g. iOS8.1]
- - ブラウザ: （例: Safari, Chrome）
+ - Browser [e.g. stock browser, safari]
- - バージョン: （例: 110）
+ - Version [e.g. 22]

-**追加の情報**
+**Additional context**
-問題に関する他の情報があればこちらに。
+Add any other context about the problem here.